cschmittbiel/ELLIFANT/README.md

 - -sdn | --saveDataName : This is the name of the file where the results of your computations will be saved, it defaults to `results`.

+- -st | --stops : This is the stops vector you want to use for the ellipsoid adjusting, it defaults to `0,15,60,180` as it is the value proposed by the paper by Ana Ogando-Martinez *et al.*, but you can specify a different stops vector if you want to.

+- -g | --genetic : This is a vector of three values that controls the genetic algorithm, the first value is the number of ellipses you want to fit to the r-table, the second value is the number of generations one individual has to win in a row to be considered the best (the genetic algorithm always terminate at 10,000 generations), and the third value is the number of individuals you want to have in your population, it defaults to `3,5,30` as to not use up too many ressources, but to get satisfying results, you should use at least `n,20,100` for any n.

+- -ps | --plotStyle : This is the style of plot you want to save or show with matplotlib, it defaults to a 2d side view plot, but you can specify a different style if you want to, for example, `-ps 2D_top` will plot the photometric solids from the top, and `-ps 3D` will plot the photometric solids in 3D.
+Additionally, adding `q` before the style will plot the photometric solids for the corresponding q table instead of the r table, for example, `-ps q2D_side` will plot the standard 2D side view plot for the q table.

+- -pt | plotTypes : This controls what you want to plot: `-pt o` will plot the original r-table, `-pt r` will plot the resulting r-table after the fitting of ellipsoids, and `-pt c` will plot a comparison between the original and resulting r-tables.
+You can combine these arguments, for example, `-pt or` will work just as you would expect it to.

 #### Boolean arguments (no value needed, typing them will set them to True)

 <span style="color:red">Do not forget this argument if you want to save your results !</span>